7 Tips On How To Get Through a Divorce Emotionally

 1. Get your community together.

 What I mean by that is, develop your own divorce support community: people who you know love and care about you, who will be on-call and available for when you just need to cry or vent about something; like when you find out your ex has a girlfriend, when you get bad news from your divorce attorney, or when you just put your children to bed and they were crying about the divorce.
-These people might be your mom, sister, cousin, best friend, your child’s friend’s mom, a co-worker, or a neighbor.
+These support people might be your mom, sister, cousin, best friend, your child’s friend’s mom, a co-worker, or a neighbor.
 Make sure you trust them and thank them for being there.

 2. Take care of yourself physically.